What is the Counselling & Mental Health services process about?

-Students are sometimes seen by graduate students doing their field placement at the Counselling Service.
+Students are sometimes seen by graduate students doing their field placement at the Counselling & Mental Health Services.
 What kind of training do they have?

 Master's and Ph.D. students completing their practicum or internship requirements with the Counselling Service are in the final stages of their training.
 They have been carefully selected, and are closely supervised by staff members of the Counselling Service and professors in the Department of Educational and Counselling Psychology.

-I've been told that Counselling will give me a letter to get extensions on papers and defer my exams.
+I've been told that Counselling & Mental Health Services will give me a letter to get extensions on papers and defer my exams.
 Is that true?